 Furthermore, if you have an unused space in your home or shed or garage or basement, it's a likely place for them to gather.
 That's why dark basements are spooky.
 Yes, it's likely there are ghosts throwing a party down there.

 Because nobody told them they weren't allowed to do it.

 So at the very least, you need to claim your home and the buildings on your property.
+Especially sheds and garages and barns.
+That's usually where I find ghost parties going down when I do readings.
 Open everything up.
 Let some light in.
-Try to clear out clutter if it’s a mess and hasn’t been cleaned up in years.
+Try to clear out clutter if it's a mess and hasn't been cleaned up in years.
 Burn some sage.
-Set boundaries and let anything hanging around know that they don’t have to go home, but they can’t stay here.
+Set boundaries and let anything hanging around know that they don't have to go home, but they can't stay here.
 This is your home now.